Second microlocalization and Fredholm theory for the three-body problem: Introduction

+We will now briefly discuss how to construct the class of second microlocalized operators in question.
+By disjointness, henceforth we are allowed to consider the case where $\mathcal{C}$ has just one element, i.e., $\mathcal{C} = \mathcal{C}_{\tindex}$.

-Our strategy will be to follow the principle established in \cite{AndrasSM}.
-Thus, we will be considering a ``converse'' perspective, which will be a brand-new algebra whose position space is the iterated blow-up
+Our strategy will be to follow the philosophy of \cite{AndrasSM}.
+Thus, we will start by establishing a `converse' perspective in the three-body setting, which will take the form of a new algebra of operators acting on the position space defined by the iterated blow-up

-The boundary faces of (\ref{iterated blow-up}) consists of three hypersurfaces: the lift of $\mf$, the lift of $\ff$, and a new face $\cf$, which has the structure of a fibered cone connecting the first two.
-Thus, we will refer to the new algebra as the ``three-cone'' algebra.
-The construction of this algebra will be done in Section 3.
-Once the construction of the three-cone algebra is completed, we can then talk about second microlocalization, which is done in Section 4.
-Finally, in Section 5, we will define/prove some basic objects/properties of the second microlocalized algebra, such as the principal symbol and indicial operators, as well as their composition properties.
-We will also investigate some basic facts on microlocalization.
+The boundary of (\ref{iterated blow-up}) consists of three faces: $\mathrm{dmf}$, which is the lift of $\mf$; $\dff$, which is the lift of $\ff$; and a new face $\cf$, which is the lift of $\mf \cap \ff$, and has the structure of a fibered cone connecting the first two faces.
+We will refer the new algebra as the conormal, `three-cone' algebra, which is filtered over spaces of conormal three-cone operators.